Rui Borges Tactics At Sporting CP 2025/2026: A Structured System Driving A UEFA Champions League Run – Tactical Analysis

 Low Build-Up

-In the low build-up phase, Sporting CP often organise in a 4-2-4 structure.
+In the low build-up phase, Sporting CP tactics often organise in a 4-2-4 structure.

 The two midfielders remain positioned in the central corridor, while the front four push high onto the opposition’s defensive line, typically around the halfway line.